pixelthing/craigmorey-2021/posts/2021-05-diffing-datalaters.md

 ### That's all well and good, but what do you do it it?

 Anything you want.
-You now have new dataLayer events that tell you when state changes and what has changed:
+You now have new dataLayer events that tell you when state changes that you're interested in occur and specifically what has changed:
 ```js
 {
   event : 'preconf.filter.choose.model,